opensquiggly/eugene/README.md

 thousands of results in millisecond timeframes, so disk access times become significant on those scales.

-In order to reduce disk accesses, Zoekt uses a lot of memory to cache those indexes.
+In order to reduce disk accesses, Zoekt performs some vaguely documented magic.
+The documentation is a little fuzzy on whether it does or does not cache the indexes in memory, and whether it does or does not use a lot of memory.
+According to some documents released by Zoekt's current maintainer, memory usage in Zoekt is potentially problematic.
-It doesn't seem to have any mechanisms for selectively caching portions of the index, it basically just keeps the whole index in memory.
-That means, if you have a large corpus of repositories, your Zoekt instance needs to have a lot of memory.
-If you don't give Zoekt enough memory, it will produce out-of-memory errors.
+If the Zoekt instance is not given enough memory, it may produce out-of-memory errors.

 In the world of cloud providers, as of this writing in the year 2023, memory is still quite expensive and adds up quickly.
 If you need a VM with 4GB of memory, Azure or AWS